AQUIND Interconnector: History

 In March 2021, the examination by Portsmouth City Council closed.

 In May 2021, there was another protest in Portsmouth.
 The Conservative MP for Portsmouth North, Penny Mordaunt, called the proposals "sinister".
 The Labour MP for Portsmouth South, Stephen Morgan, also voiced his opposition.
 The following month, Mordaunt handed in a petition against the project.
 Another protest was planned for July 2021.

-A final decision by the British government on whether to permit construction has been postponed several times.
+A final decision by the British government on whether to permit construction was postponed several times.
 On 21 October 2021, the business secretary Kwasi Kwarteng set a new deadline of 21 January 2022 for deciding on the planning application.

 After the decision in January 2021 by the French regional government in Normandy to refuse permission, the company stated that this "does not prevent AQUIND from securing the relevant French planning consents required to construct and operate AQUIND Interconnector".

 In October 2021, after growing criticism, the company vowed to "continue the development of the AQUIND Interconnector project".

-On 20 January 2022, the decision to refuse permission for the project was announced by Kwasi Kwarteng.

-In January 2022, Business Secretary Kwasi Kwarteng refused permission for the project, stating that he was not satisfied that "more appropriate alternatives to the proposed route" had been fully considered.
+On 20 January 2022, Business Secretary Kwasi Kwarteng refused permission for the project, stating that he was not satisfied that "more appropriate alternatives to the proposed route" had been fully considered.

 In November 2022, that ruling by the Business Secretary was the subject of a judicial review at the High Court brought by Aquind Ltd. Justice Lieven has reserved her decision.

 In January 2023, the decision by Kwasi Kwarteng to block the cable was overturned by judicial review.
-Local MPs and the local campaign group reasserted their opposition to the plan.
+In March 2024 the UK Ministry of Defence raised security concerns if the project went ahead.